aerospike-community/aerospike-client-hhvm/doc/internals.md

-# Aerospike PHP Client Internal Architecture
+# Aerospike HHVM Client Internal Architecture

-The Aerospike PHP client provides access to the Aerospike server via a set of PHP object classes.
-The objects are implanted as a PHP extension implemented in the C programming language using the Zend Engine extension API.
-The Aerospike PHP client extension is layered on top of the Aerospike C client.
-[Note:  The Aerospike C client version 3 is required by the PHP client, as is Lua 5.1.]
+The Aerospike HHVM client provides access to the Aerospike server via a set of PHP object classes.
+The objects are implanted as an HNI extension.
+The Aerospike HHVM client extension is layered on top of the Aerospike C client.

 The Aerospike PHP client API is structurally quit similar to the other Aerospike client APIs, especially the Java client API.